hugocornellier/hugocornellier.github.io/website/docs/auto_stabilization/quick-start-desktop.md

 ## 2. Create a New Project
 1. Launch **AgeLapse**.
-2. Drag & drop your image folder or ZIP file into the main window.
+2. Drag & drop your image folder or files into the main window.

 ## 3. Configure and Stabilize
 1. (Optional) Select a custom frame rate / resolution.